DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 We've worked with them for many, many years.

-Uh, this is this is the Treasure Island team that launched this new venture.
+This is the Treasure Island team that launched this new venture.

-And very competitive pricing, discrete insured delivery.
+And very competitive pricing, discrete, insured delivery.

-So that's metals with mic.com.
+So that's metalswithmike.com.

-And then if you go to verified goldbacks.com, that will take you to the goldback page where we share our science lab testing of the gold content and gold purity of the goldbacks, proving that they do contain the gold they claim, actually a little bit more, an average of 102% of the claimed quantity of gold.
+And then if you go to verifiedgoldbacks.com, that will take you to the goldback page where we share our science lab testing of the gold content and gold purity of the goldbacks, proving that they do contain the gold they claim, actually a little bit more, an average of 102% of the claimed quantity of gold.

 And that's how I did it right there, melting down.

-That I actually took these photos.
+I actually took these photos.

 You see that picture?

-You get a gold foil, and then you can further melt that down into a gold ball, like a gold BB.
+And then you can further melt that down into a gold ball, like a gold BB.

-Yeah, wow, and then you can weigh that uh accurately on the analytical balance, and you're like, hey, there's a lot of gold in here.
+And you're like, hey, there's a lot of gold in here.

 Here's the results.

-That literally happened.
+That literally happens.

 That's awesome.